tonydsoy/tonydsoy.github.io/README.md

 please put suggestions for additions in the issues tab

-very recently, SMCDSB blocked github.io, unfortunately for them I dont use github.io, I use is-a.dev but i'll give them some credit for at least trying<br>
+recently, SMCDSB blocked github.io, unfortunately for them I dont use github.io, I use is-a.dev but i'll give them some credit for at least trying<br>
 also coolmathgames isn't blocked for some reason